Required Reading: No Laughing Matter

 The word "laughing" (for female characters), along with "dance," "dog," "meditation," and "cigarette" (only if a female is holding one), is censored at the book fair, where more than half a million Iranians load up on literature daily.
 That's more than the total number of attendees at the Frankfurt Book Fair, which claims to be the biggest in the world, according to the Guardian.

-Jardine and Watkins reveal a remarkable pattern: “Men use fiction almost physically as a guide to negotiate a difficult journey…They use fiction almost topographically, as a map.”
-In contrast, “Many of our women respondents last year explained that they used novels metaphorically—the build-up to an emotional crisis and subsequent denouement in a novel such as Jane Eyre might have helped negotiate an emotional progress through a difficult divorce, or provided support during a difficult period at work, or provided solace when things seemed generally dull.”
+"Many of our women respondents last year explained that they used novels metaphorically," explain Jardine and Watkins.
+"The build-up to an emotional crisis and subsequent denouement in a novel such as Jane Eyre might have helped negotiate an emotional progress through a difficult divorce, or provided support during a difficult period at work, or provided solace when things seemed generally dull."
+Hopefully they get their jokes somewhere else.

 Comments2 comments have been made.
 Post a comment.